More Security System FAQs

-When a conventional alarm system is activated by a door contact, glass-break or motion sensor, the central station operator receives an alarm signal.
-What the operator doesn’t know is whether the alarm was caused by something other than an intruder or not.
-The cause could be a loose overhead door moving in the wind, or a banner may have fallen off the wall or a bird in the warehouse may have set off the motion sensor.
-Even something like a spider web on the motion detector can set off the alarm.
-These types of false alarms are a big concern to police departments across the globe.
-Video and audio verification can give the operator a more precise understanding of what is happening at the alarm site by either looking at a camera that shows what set off the alarm or by listening at the alarm site to hear if there are voices or other continuous threatening sounds.
-The operators are verifying that the alarm situation is continuing and not just a false alarm.
-It’s like having a live person there gathering information that can then be relayed to the proper authorities.
+Conventional alarm systems are activated by a door contact, glass-break or motion sensor, then a central station operator receives an alarm signal.
+The operator doesn’t know whether the alarm was caused by an intruder or not.
+It could be a loose overhead door moving in the wind, or a banner fell off the wall or a bird flying in the warehouse set off the motion sensor.
+Even something like a spider web on a motion detector can set off the alarm.
+False alarms are a big concern for police departments.
+Video and audio verification give the operator a more precise understanding of what is happening at the alarm site.
+Looking at a camera that shows what set off the alarm.
+Listening to the alarm site to hear if there are voices or other continuous threatening sounds is very effective.
+Operators verify the alarm situation is continuing and not just a false alarm.
+It’s like having a live person there gathering information to relay to the proper authorities.

 Can I use just cameras as security?

 You could but it would not be a very good idea.
-The main reason it is not recommended is cameras show you only what you would discover when you walked in the door; just that you were robbed.
+Cameras show you only what you would discover when you walk in the door; just that you were robbed.
 Most cameras are set up to be an after the incident device.
 As far as seeing who the intruder was, there is a slim chance that they allowed their face to be seen.
 If you did get a clear enough picture, do you know that person?
 Probably not, and neither do the police.

 What is the length of the monitoring contract?